afrid0315/kubernetes-projects/README.md

 #### kubectl describe node controlplane
 #### kubectl get daemonsets --all-namespaces -> to get daemonset which present in all namespace
 #### kubectl get ds <daemonset-name> -n <kube-system-namespacename> --> ds means daemonset, -n means namespace
+#### kubectl get pods -A -> to findout static pods from all we use this command, but we get all pods will be listed here.
+So, at the end of pod if it mention with 'controlplane' name that we can considr as static pods.

 ## Generate POD Manifest YAML file (-o yaml).
 Don’t create it(–dry-run)